 In my work as a divorce coach, I’ve had a front row seat to all kinds of situations.
 Situations from easy to navigate divorce, amicable separations to crazy and antagonistic splits between couples.
-The tips below are based on, not only personal experience but, knowledge that comes from years of working in the divorce industry.
+The tips below are based on, not only personal experience with divorce but, the knowledge that comes from years of working in the divorce industry.

 I hope these tips help you before you say “I do” again and keep you from ever saying, “I don’t anymore” again.